vpulab/med-sam-brain/INSTRUCTIONS.md

 torch==1.13.0 ; torchaudio==0.13.0 ; torchvision==0.14.0.

-You can check the propper torch version for your CUDA version at: https://pytorch.org/get-started/previous-versions/
+You can check the propper torch version for your CUDA at: https://pytorch.org/get-started/previous-versions/

 ### *Data acquisition*